ammarhakim/gkyl-doc/source/gkyl/install.rst

 Installing Gkeyll
 +++++++++++++++++

-Depending on your system, building Gkeyll can be easy (Linux, Mac laptops and small clusters) or hard (supercomputing centers).
+Depending on your system, installing Gkeyll can be easy (Linux, Mac laptops and small clusters) or hard (supercomputing centers).
 The instructions below will help you build the code, but some amount of experimentation may be required to get a build.

 You must build and install the dependencies yourself, or use existing builds for your system.
 Most supercomputer centers have optimized,